Arithmetic diagonal cycles on unitary Shimura varieties: Semi-global integral models

-This condition is the analog in our context of the condition with the same name in \cite{RZ14}.
-The Kottwitz condition implies that the Eisenstein condition at $v$ is automatically satisfied when the place(s) $w$ over $v$ are unramified over $p$, cf.\ Lemma \ref{kott=>eis}.
+This condition is the analog in our context of the condition with the same name in \cite[(8.2)]{RZ14}.
+The Kottwitz condition implies that the Eisenstein condition at $v$ is automatically satisfied when the one or two places $w$ over $v$ are unramified over $p$, cf.\ Lemma \ref{kott=>eis}.

 A morphism between two objects $(A_0, \iota_0, \lambda_0, A, \iota, \lambda, \ov\eta^p)$ and $(A_0', \iota_0', \lambda_0', A', \iota', \lambda', \ov\eta'^p)$ is given by an isomorphism $(A_0,\iota_0,\lambda_0) \isoarrow (A_0',\iota_0',\lambda_0')$ in $\CM^{\fka,\xi}_0(S)$ and a quasi-isogeny $A \to A'$ which induces an isomorphism